-Theatre Arts currently does not have any funding from grants.
-However, it is increasingly apparent that we must explore other sources of funding in order to sustain and improve our educational program, production program, and facilities for future students.
+Theatre Arts just received our first CTEA grant.
+While we look forward to applying for more CTEA funds, it is increasingly apparent that we must also explore other sources of funding as well, in order to sustain and improve our educational program, production program, and facilities for future students.